Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-45):
+New in this latest version (release-46):

 1.)
-Improve beta-release version support warning.
+Made the beta-warning actually work (fixed a version-detect typo).

 Known Bugs: